 1. Look for the "https" in the URL address line at the top of the browser window.

-Social networking sites like Facebook, MySpace, Flickr, and Twitter that are rich with personal information are becoming targets for identity thieves and other cyber-criminal scams, according to the FBI and other cybersecurity experts.
+Social networking sites like Facebook and Twitter that are rich with personal information are becoming targets for identity thieves and other cyber-criminal scams.
 These accounts are often compromised through the result of phishing schemes.

 If you use social networking sites, carefully review your "Profile" information with security in mind, particularly for information that might be useful for someone seeking to impersonate you.
 Home addresses, phone numbers, birth dates, pictures of yourself that might be used to fake an ID card, and other seemingly innocuous information could be very useful to an identity thief.